Billy Bob Thornton: Health problems

-Other
+Interests

-Thornton is a baseball fan and a devout fan of the St. Louis Cardinals.
-In his movie contracts, one of his demands is a television in his trailer with a satellite dish so he can watch the Cardinals play.
+Thornton is a baseball fan, particularly the St. Louis Cardinals.
+In his movie contracts, one of his conditions is a television in his trailer with a satellite dish so he can watch the Cardinals play.
 He narrated The 2006 World Series Film, the year-end retrospective DVD chronicling the Cardinals' championship season.
 He is also a professed fan of the Indianapolis Colts football team.

-Thornton is a self-described Brony, a male fan of My Little Pony: Friendship Is Magic.
+Asked about faith, Thornton said "I'm not what you'd call a traditional religious person.
+We went to the Methodist church—every Sunday you put on your little creepy suit with your clip-on tie and went to church.
+But it wasn't like I paid any attention.
+Hardcore Christians and atheists—they both say they know exactly what the deal is.
+Anybody who says, 'I know what happens,' I don't believe them.
+That's kind of my religion."